grafana/tempo/docs/tempo/website/configuration/polling.md

 The compactor `compacted_block_retention` is used to keep a block in the backend for a given period of time after it has been compacted and the data is no longer needed.
 This allows queriers with a stale blocklist to access these blocks successfully until they complete their polling cycles and have up to date blocklists.
+Like the `complete_block_timeout` this should be at a minimum 2x the configurated `blocklist_poll` duration.

 ```
 compactor: